Hitler – Beast of Berlin: Production history

 The film was the first production of Producers Releasing Corporation.
 It was recut and released as Beasts of Berlin the same year, having been banned in New York as too inflammatory at the time.
 It was also reissued in 1940 as Goose Step and in the early 1940s as Hell's Devils.

 Archival footage of Adolf Hitler is included.

 Selected film criticism

 Beast received mixed reviews.
-The film was distributed as an anti-Nazi thriller aimed at the North American domestic market.
+Film Daily described it as a "well done film, amazingly well done in view of the actual amount of time and money spent in its production," while Variety judged it an "artistic failure, for its attacks on the Nazi regime merely scratch the surface without ever even hinting at the fundamental evils of Nazism."

-James G. Stahlman, political correspondent for Nashville Banner, wrote an editorial in 1939, criticizing the film for exploiting people's emotions over a serious matter – a repugnant, dangerous, dictator – in a way that clouds objectivity of the public at a critical time when force of arms may be needed.
-Stahlman seemed to say that using sensational propaganda to build antagonistic emotions under the guise of flag-waving public service (educating the public of the already obvious evils of Hitler) was easy money for the production, but dangerous for America (see Exploitation film and Nazi exploitation).
-Propaganda vs. propaganda: a sub-irony of Stahlman's point was that the anti-Nazi propaganda film was being used to ridicule pro-Nazi propaganda related to the plot.
+James G. Stahlman, the president and publisher of the Nashville Banner, wrote an unusual editorial in advance of the film's release, calling for it to be banned because it might inflame public emotions on the subject of Nazism.
+He argued that the evils of Hitler were already widely known and that there was no need to engage in what he described as "war propaganda."